 All entering graduate students must pass departmental proficiency examinations in Russian.
-During their residence, students specializing in Russian literature take a minimum of sixteen term courses (including three courses in linguistics) and are expected to acquire a comprehensive knowledge in all periods of Russian literature, a familiarity with medieval Slavic literature, a thorough command of the Russian language, and a mastery of a field of concentration within Russian literature.
+During their residence, students specializing in Russian literature take a minimum of sixteen term courses (including three required courses) and are expected to acquire a comprehensive knowledge in all periods of Russian literature, a familiarity with medieval Slavic literature, a thorough command of the Russian language, and a mastery of a field of concentration within Russian literature.
 The student's course work, with the approval of the director of graduate studies, may be selected from the offerings of the department and (if relevance can be demonstrated) any other department of the University.
-In addition, the student will be responsible for developing a minor field of specialization in one of the following: (1) a Western or non-Western literature; (2) film studies;

-(3) a topic in intellectual history; (4) another Slavic literature; (5) Slavic linguistics.
+In addition, the student will be responsible for developing a minor field of specialization in one of the following: (1) a Western or non-Western literature; (2) film studies; (3) a topic in intellectual history; (4) one of the other arts; (5) another Slavic literature; (6) Slavic linguistics.
 A special curriculum may be arranged for students wishing to specialize in either medieval Slavic literature and philology or Polish literature.
 A reading examination in either French or German, administered and evaluated by the department, must be passed by all graduate students by the beginning of the fifth term of study.
-The qualifying examinations, based on specific fields of concentration and on topics designed by the student in consultation with the faculty, should be passed by the end of the sixth term of study.
-A dissertation prospectus must be submitted no later than September 15 of the seventh term of study, and the prospectus defense must take place no later than December 1 of the same term.
+The qualifying examinations should be passed by the end of the sixth term of study.
+A dissertation prospectus must be submitted no later than September 15 of the seventh term of study.
+For additional details, see the director of graduate studies and the departmental Web site: www.yale.edu/slavic.
 Upon completion of all predissertation requirements, including the prospectus and its defense, students are admitted to candidacy for the Ph.D.